 The danger with snow is the weight of it on your plants, especially if they’re still small.
 A light dusting won’t do much harm.
-But an inch or two covering, newly planted plants could mean you’ll have to replant.
+But an inch or two covering, newly planted or repotted plants could mean you’ll have to replant.
 The weight can snap off stems or leave them so weak that they may not grow properly.

 Cover Plants to Protect Gardens from Snow and Cooler Temperatures